michaelroth1/mitoSoft.Razor.Logging/README.md

     */
 ```

-The aliases for the other loggers are:
+The aliases for the usage in 'appsettings.json' for the other loggers are:

  - Event (EventLogger)
  - ColorConsole (ColorConsoleLogger)